lutraconsulting/qgis-moor-tools-plugin/README.md

 In this case the optional _images_ folder contains any logos or other images referenced by the associated .qpt files.

 The optional _Copyrights_ folder contains the copyright text(s) available when using the _Planning Application_ composer template. _default.txt_ can optionally be used to specify the default copyright text for the template.
 This is configured as described above for the _Project Selector_.

+### Show on QGIS startup (Project Selector)

+Whether or not to show the project selector dialog on QGIS startup - note that this dialog does not appear if QGIS is invoked directly on a project (.qgs) file.

 ### Customising the Help URL